 ESL Worksheets for Beginners

-No matter if your students are young or old, all beginner ESL worksheets should be both easy to understand and engaging enough to hold the younger ones’ attention.
+For students young and old, beginner ESL worksheets are an important tool for drilling home the basics.
+They should be both easy to understand and engaging enough to command and hold attention.

-My recommendation with these is to mold them to fit your lesson – there are just too many options out there to include them all but we did our best to make sure most these were multi-purpose.
-So, feel free to borrow aspects that work, adjust those that don’t, and try to not lean too heavily on them at the risk of frustrating your beginner students.
+Feel free to borrow aspects of these worksheets that work, adjust those that don’t, and try to not lean too heavily on them at the risk of frustrating your beginner students.

 ESL Worksheets for Adults

-Regardless of their skill level, most adult students will expect a bit more from their ESL worksheets so we have included some more adult topics like idioms, parties, and a science story.
+Regardless of skill level, most adult students will expect a bit more depth from their ESL worksheets than young learners.
+With that in mind, we have included some more adult topics like idioms, parties, and a science story.

-The best adult lessons use these sheets as part of the journey instead of the destination – work to incorporate them into your lesson and see if they might spur additional conversation or activities, simply handing them out wastes their full potential.
+The best adult lesson plans utilize these worksheets as part of the journey instead of the destination.
+Accordingly, work to incorporate them into your lesson and see if they might spur additional conversation or activities or lend greater context to the lesson.